haydarkaraoglu/TheGame/README.md

 	___IDEA___: To add other curvy shapes such as ellipse, it might be an option to add another Abstract Class to refrain from code repetition.

-* I made the centerPoint for Circles and vertices for Polygon2Ds public, so that visitors can access and modify them.
+* I made the centerPoint and vertices public, so that visitors can access and modify them.

 #### OPERATION: